 might be of help (including clothing and equipment - no endorsement intended).

 Plans for and status of a coast to coast rail trail.

 - Reference Sites - research your own performance information

 - Reference Texts

-- Bicycle Trivia, bike history, and fun stuff.
+- Bicycle Trivia, bike history, and fun odds and ends